Mehis-Code/Frog-Mobile-Project/README.md

 # FrogRadar. - Location-based Frog Sighting visualizer

-This Android app was developed as the course project for **COMP.SE.221**.

-It uses the user's location to find frog sightings close to the user, or a chosen location.
+FrogRadar uses the user's location to find frog sightings close to the user, or a chosen location.
 It can be used to see whether frogs have been spotted within an area, and their species.

 - The app is built using Android Studio, and utilizing Jetpack Compose <img src="https://developer.android.com/static/images/spot-icons/jetpack-compose.svg" height="28" /> and Kotlin <img src="https://download.logo.wine/logo/Kotlin_(programming_language)/Kotlin_(programming_language)-Logo.wine.png" height="28" marginLeft="5" />